 (v) According to information and explanations given to us the Company has not acceptedany deposits.
 Accordingly paragraph 3(v) of the Order is not applicable to the Company.

-(b) According to the information and explanations given to us there are no dues ofincome tax sales tax value added tax service tax duty of customs duty of excisegoods and service tax which have not been deposited with the appropriate authorities onaccount of any dispute other than those mentioned below:
+(b) According to the information and explanations given to us there are no dues ofincome-tax sales tax value added tax service tax duty of customs duty of excisegoods and services tax which have not been deposited with the appropriate authorities onaccount of any disputes other than mentioned below:

 |Name of the statute ||Nature of dues ||Amount disputed (INR in million) ||Amount paid under protest (INR in million) ||Period to which the amount relates ||Forum where dispute is pending |

 |Income Tax Act 1961 ||Income Tax ||292 ||273 ||2009 10 to 2010 11 ||Income Tax Appellant Tribunal (ITAT) |

 |Income Tax Act 1961 ||Income Tax ||3321 ||394 ||2008 09 2011 12 to 2018 19 ||Commissioner of Income Tax (Appeals) |

 |Finance Act 1994 ||Service Tax (including interest) ||22 ||- ||2004 05 2006 07 2015 16 2016 17 ||Customs Excise and Service Tax Appellate Tribunals |